 Whether you’re moving across town or relocating across the country, one thing holds true: moving can be a stressful experience!
 Even after you’ve moved all of your stuff out, there is still that daunting task of deep cleaning the apartment.
 And one surface that might be a bit tricky to tackle is a glass stovetop!

 Are you bracing yourself for a furry bundle of joy?
 Before you make your dog dreams come true, create a welcoming space for your pup to live.
 Use this step-by-step guide for preparing your apartment for a pet’s arrival in a way that both your puppy and your landlord will approve.

 Moving out?
 Apartment cleaning should go at the top of your to-do list.
 As excited as you are about your new apartment, you can’t just walk away from your old one.
 There are some responsibilities you have as a renter when moving out, and those responsibilities involve cleaning.

 We’ve all heard the term “wear and tear” when it comes to the typical nicks and scratches even the most careful apartment renter causes.
 But what separates normal “wear and tear” from damages you’re expected to pay for out of your security deposit?
-(Or, worse yet, in addition to your security deposit?)
-And how can you address what you consider unfair bills from your landlord when you’re moving out?

 Maybe your dog just couldn’t hold it any longer, or there’s a remnant of that green beer from St. Patrick’s Day decorating your living room carpet.
 Or, perhaps a splash of red wine escaped from your glass.
 Sound familiar?
-We’ll walk you through how to get stains out of carpet, since visible stains could prevent you from getting your full security deposit refund when you move out of your apartment.
-These carpet cleaning tips and tricks will help you get your carpet into great shape again—and get you that full security deposit back.
-Read the rest of this entry »

 We all know the joy of paying a security deposit for an apartment; and if you don’t, well, we’re jealous.
 But a deposit, as annoying as it is, will get refunded to you at the end of your lease!
 If you treat the place right.
 Let’s face it though: who wants that?
 You’re probably rolling in money, laughing at the fact that you would even want your security deposit back.
 If that’s the case, here are some great ways to never get that cash back.
 Oh, to be young and wild and free!

 When you’re moving out of an apartment, it’s essential to know what constitutes “normal wear and tear” to most apartment owners.
 If you want to get your security deposit back, you’ll need to make sure your apartment is as close to as it used to be as you can possibly manage.
 Sure, small scratches are okay here and there, but how far does that leeway extend?
 Here are some tips on how to make sure your apartment is ready for move-out.